Disclosing Traffic Violations and Other Minor Citations on Your N-400

 In general, “good moral character” is demonstrated by the absence of arrests or charges.
 It also requires documentation that proves the applicant is a productive member of society who work, pays taxes, supports their children, etc. The commission of such serious crimes as killing, specific felonies, crimes that result in imprisonment of 6 months or more, and “crimes of moral turpitude” make you ineligible for citizenship.
 It is extremely unlikely that very minor citations will affect eligibility.

-The question of good moral character is not straightforward.
+Good moral character is not straightforward.
 It hinges upon the judgment and discretion of the immigration officer conducting your interview and reviewing your case.
 This the second step toward citizenship after the application has been submitted and reviewed.

 One question that can be especially difficult for applicants to answer specifically asks:

-“Have you EVER been arrested, cited, or detained by any law enforcement officer (including any immigration official or any official of the U.S. armed forces) for any reason?”
+“Have you EVER been arrested, cited, or detained by any law enforcement officer (including any immigration official or any official of the U.S. armed forces) for any reason?”’

 Many applicants wonder if they should list every parking or traffic violation.
 Should you disclose criminal charges or citations that occurred before the age of 18?